How to fix LogiLDA.dll missing issue [Easily]

 Here’s a list of fixes that have resolved this problem for other users.
 You don’t have to try them all.
 Just work your way through the list until you find the one that does the trick for you.

 - Disable LogiLDA from Startup in Task Manager

 - Delete the Logitech Download Assistant Key from Registry Editor

 - Uninstall and Reinstall the Logitech mouse driver

 - Bonus tip: Update your Logitech mouse driver

-This is the quickest and easiest fix to try when you see this error message.
+If Fix 1 failed to fix this issue, you can try disabling LogiLDA from Startup in Task Manager.
 After you disabled LogiLDA from Startup in Task Manager, Logitech Download Assistant won’t run during startup to check for newly released Logitech updates, and that’s the only thing you would “sacrifice”.
 So, there is no harm to your PC by doing that.
 Here is how to do it: